coq/coq/doc/sphinx/language/core/inductive.rst

       \end{array}
       \right]}

-   which corresponds to the result of the Coq declaration:
+   which corresponds to the result of the Rocq declaration:

    .. coqtop:: in reset